VCDiag: Classifying Erroneous Waveforms for Failure Triage Acceleration: Results and Discussion

 \subsection{Future Work}

 VCDiag represents a significant step toward developing a production-ready, ML-based failure triage system, opening several promising avenues for future enhancements.
 First, leveraging standardized logs with support from LLMs and automated log templates will greatly improve log clustering, thereby enhancing coarse-grain debugging by efficiently grouping related failures.
 Additionally, extending VCDiag to support scenarios with multiple concurrent faulty modules through an iterative 'onion-peeling' methodology will significantly broaden its practical applicability.
 This iterative refinement, however, would require developing strategies to accommodate intermediate design modifications seamlessly.
-Finally, focusing on improving the efficiency of regression reseeds, either through optimized simulation strategies or intelligent prioritization of test scenarios, will substantially accelerate the generation of comprehensive bug datasets.
-Addressing these aspects will collectively elevate VCDiag towards a robust, industry-ready ML-powered debugging framework.
+Finally, focusing on improving the efficiency of regression reseeds, either through optimized simulation strategies or intelligent prioritization of test scenarios, will accelerate bug dataset generation and bring VCDiag closer to an industry-ready ML debugging framework.